Josh Bell Player Props: Guardians vs. Mariners

 Josh Bell At The Plate

-- Twice in six games this season, Bell has gotten a hit, but he's had zero multi-hit games.
+- In three of seven games this year, Bell got a hit, but only one each time.

-- In six games played this season, he has not hit a home run.
+- He has not hit a home run in his seven games this year.

-- Bell has driven in a run in one game this year.
+- Bell has picked up an RBI twice this year, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.